sdylewski/Stealthchanger/docs/Endstops.md

 If, for example, you have 32 microsteps, and the first line returned by GET_POSITION (such as `stepper_x:-301 stepper_y:297 stepper_z:88 stepper_z1:98 stepper_z2:68 stepper_z3:78`) differs by more than 32 values from the second set of values, then your sensorless homing needs more tuning

 ### What about Z Offset?
-Has an entire section [Probes](Probes.md) to cover Homing Z, finding a Z Offset for the first tool, and then finding differences between tools.
+See the calibration section which covers Homing Z, finding a Z Offset for the first tool, and then finding differences between tools.